Get Started with AwardcoGet a Demo

 Everyone loves to be recognized, but not everyone—and not every employee—loves to be recognized in the same way.
-Sharon might enjoy a personal note of praise and encouragement, but would probably hate public hoopla.
-Greg might love the attention from a public recognition, but feel less enthused about a private one where nobody else sees it.
+Sharon might enjoy a personal note of praise and encouragement but might hate public hoopla.
+Greg might love the attention from a public recognition but feel less enthused about a private one where nobody else sees it.

 While it can be overwhelming to think about the many different ways to recognize someone and how best to go about it, we offer these Seven P’s of Recognition™ (it’s not really trademarked, you can use it too) to help you recognize the people in your life in the best way possible.

+Seven wonders, seven seas, seven dwarves & seven P’s.
+It's catchy, right?
 Science suggests that the number of things we can retain in our memories hovers somewhere around seven.
 Is it such a coincidence that we often relegate things to the number seven, like seven wonders, or seven seas, or even seven dwarves?
 (Here’s a fun challenge: see how many of Snow White’s seven dwarves you can name!)
 There really is something to the number seven, so that ought to help make it easier to remember these different forms of recognition we humbly present to you below.
-As you go about your work these seven P’s will help you recognize more effectively and more often, and hopefully will stick in your memory as easily as the other “seven” things.
+As you go about your work, these seven P’s will help you recognize more effectively and more often and will hopefully stick in your memory as easily as the other “seven” things.

 When you think about recognition, perhaps you might think of some of the more popular recognitions around the world like the Nobel Prize, or the Oscars, or maybe even the Razzies.
 These are great examples of public recognition—including the Razzies with their “Own Your Bad” tagline.
 (Side note: you probably don’t want to be recognizing your employees for the bad stuff.
 Though we have heard of organizations using “oops emails” where employees send out an email owning their mistake if something big went down.
 If you do the oops email thing, be sure you follow that up with additional love and support for the employee.)